 River Campus, part of Southeast Missouri State University, is the only institution in the state to have a separate arts campus.
 Beautifully situated on the banks of the Mississippi River, the River Campus houses the Earl and Margie Holland School of Visual and Performing Arts and is only minutes from downtown Cape Girardeau and Southeast’s central campus; this unique facility combines the best of the old and the new.
 And in December 2012, thanks to all the interest in our programs, the universities Board of Regents approved construction of new academic and residence hall spaces in order to keep up with demand.
 This initiative will provide additional instructional spaces and a housing option adjacent to the River Campus.

 The Seminary building, original parts of which date from 1845, is listed on the National Registry of Historic Places.
-Fully renovated inside and out, it houses offices, studios and classrooms for the Departments of Art, Music and Theatre & Dance.
+Fully renovated inside and out, it houses offices, studios and classrooms for the Departments of Art, Music and The Conservatory of Theatre & Dance.
 The lower floor contains practice rooms as well as the shared Art Resource Center, a student work center containing music scores, art slides, video and audio recordings, and a computer lab.
 The building also includes a musical performance space.

 The former seminary chapel has been transformed into the 205-seat Robert and Gertrude Shuck Music Recital Hall.
 This handsome space, which retains the historic stained glass windows, is acoustically “dressed” for mid-sized musical performances and includes its own “green room” below.